lucasts/lucasts.github.com/_posts/2012-04-12-web-dev-is-in-the-right-path.md

 Web development is moving fast, from client mess years ago we made a better way to do things.
 We are reaching the maximum that we can extract from the infrastructure(http, browsers, languages), but some is there yet to be improved.

-How in the next years we will develpment without duplication of code and maintaing flexibility of choices
+How will we develop in the next years without duplication of code and maintaining choices flexibility?

 Right path?
 Well, better it be.